 Our second learning inspiration is with Elisabeth de Rothschild.
 Currently based in Singapore, Elisabeth is the founder and director of EGR Partners, her family office that invests in early-stage startups.
 Elisabeth studied architecture at the Ecole Spéciale d’Architecture of Paris and the Graduate School of University of California-Berkeley where she was one of the first female students.
 Elisabeth told us everything about her learning habits 💪

 Who is your main source of inspiration 👩?

 I have many sources of inspiration.
 In my life in general, I am super curious.

 I look at the present solutions to certain problems and try to find new innovative ways to turn around the problem to solve those problems in another way.
-I ask the question with another angle and it helps inspire me to explore new techniques in all fields, be it architecture or cooking.
+I ask the question from another angle and it helps inspire me to explore new techniques in all fields, be it architecture or cooking.

-Innovation is what inspires me everyday.
+Innovation is what inspires me every day.